idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/PODReducedBasisTrainer.md

 is a computationally expensive procedure, it has to be carried out only once.
 After this initial investment every new evaluation for a new parameter sample involves the summation and scaling of small dense matrices, which is of low computational cost.

+## Example Input File Syntax

+To get the snapshots, four essential blocks have to be added the main input file.
+First, a sampler has to be defined in `Samplers` to generate realizations for $\boldsymbol{\mu}$.
+These samples are then fed into a [PODFullSolveMultiApp.md] (defined in the `MultApps` block) which is capable of running simulations for each parameter.
+The solution vectors (snapshots) for each run are added to the trainer by a [SamplerSolutionTransfer.md] defined in the `Transfers` block.
+It is important to mention that the multiapp and transfer objects need to know about the trainer.
+This can be ensured using the `trainer` input argument.
+The number of collected snapshots is defined in the sampler object using the `num_rows` parameter.

+!listing rb_pod/internal/trainer.i block=Samplers

+!listing rb_pod/internal/trainer.i block=MultiApps

+The global basis functions are then plugged back into the same [PODFullSolveMultiApp.md] by a new [SamplerSolutionTransfer.md] and the residuals are evaluated.
+The residuals are transferred back to the trainer using a [ResidualTransfer.md].

+!listing rb_pod/internal/trainer.i block=Transfers

+Finally, the [PODReducedBasisTrainer.md] is defined in the `Trainers` block.
+It requires the names of the variables (`var_names`) one wishes to create reduced basis for and the names of the tags (`tag_names`) associated with the affine components of the full-order operator.
+Additionally, a vector specifying which tag corresponds to a linear operator and which to a source term needs to be added as well (`independent`).
+To specify the energy retention limits for reach variable ($\tau_i$), one needs to specify `en_limits`.
+In the following example the `execute_on` parameter is set to '`timestep_begin final`' which means that at the beginning of the training it will create the basis functions while at the end it will create the reduced operators.

+!listing rb_pod/internal/trainer.i block=Trainers

 !syntax parameters /Trainers/PODReducedBasisTrainer